youyanggu/covid19_projections/about.md

 ### Comparison of Data Sources

 Here is a comparison of the data sources we use in our model versus what IHME uses (from their [June 11 press release](http://www.healthdata.org/news-release/ihme-models-show-second-wave-covid-19-beginning-september-15-us)).
+More is not always better.

 | covid19-projections.com | IHME
 | --- | --- |